smgoller/gci-resource/README.md

 ## Example

-This pipeline will check for a new Ubuntu 14.04 LTS AMI in the Sydney region every hour, triggering the next step of the build plan if it finds one.
+This pipeline will check for a new Ubuntu 18.04 LTS GCI every hour, triggering the next step of the build plan if it finds one.

 ```yaml
 resource_types: